amedeos/amedeos.github.io/_posts/2019-01-21-gentoo-nitrokey-luks.md

 ---
 layout: post
 title:  "Configure Gentoo to use Nitrokey Pro to unlock LUKS root partition"
-date:   2019-01-20 17:15:00 +0100
+date:   2019-01-21 21:45:00 +0100
 categories: [gentoo,nitrokey]
 tags: [gentoo,luks,nitrokey]
 ---
 ## Introduction
-In this post I'll show you hot to unlock LUKS disk (with root partition / file system) using the [Nitrokey Pro 2](https://www.nitrokey.com/) Password Safe.
+In this post I'll show you how to unlock LUKS disk (with root partition / file system) using the [Nitrokey Pro 2](https://www.nitrokey.com/) Password Safe.
 ## Warning
-This guide is only tested on my Gentoo box, so __SO BE CAREFUL, YOU CAN MAKE YOUR GENTOO UNBOOTABLE.__
+This guide is only tested on my Gentoo box, __SO BE CAREFUL, YOU CAN MAKE YOUR GENTOO UNBOOTABLE.__
 ## Install nitrokey application
 First install nitro-app
 ```bash